pardeyke/MLOps_P1_3/README.md

 1. **Missing labels:** 14.2 percent of rows lack `fresh_weight_total`, so a notable subset of imagery cannot be used for supervised learning without semi-supervised approaches.
 2. **Sparse metadata:** `age_days` is missing in 11.5 percent of the entries, limiting longitudinal analysis.
 3. **Leakage risk:** 168 plant identifiers have multiple snapshots (up to 42).
 Random row-based splits would leak the same plant into training and validation sets, so `GroupShuffleSplit` groups by `plant_number`.
+4. **Leakage risk:** Also group by experiment_id, beacuse there is a negative correlation of -0.4.

 ## Modeling Approach